rahulgopinath/rahulgopinath.github.io/_posts/2020-07-26-semantic-testcase-reducer.markdown

 s = ((c + (1) - ((1)) - ((0))));
 p = 1 + 1 - (u) + e + k + 1 - 0 - l + j + t - 1 - w - (i)
 ```

-As you can see, the context free grammar `assignment_grammar` generates assignment expressions.
+The context free grammar `assignment_grammar` generates assignment expressions.
 However, it tends to
 use variables before they are defined.
 We want to avoid that.
-That is a context sensitive feature, which we incorporate
+However, using only defined variables is a context sensitive feature, which we incorporate
-by a small modification to the fuzzer as follows:
+by a small modification to the fuzzer.

 ```python
 class ComplexFuzzer(LimitFuzzer):